EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 ### 4.4.
 Java

+[**Java**](https://openjdk.org/) is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
+It is a general-purpose programming language intended to let programmers write once, run anywhere, meaning that compiled Java code can run on all platforms that support Java without the need to recompile.

 #### 4.4.1.
 Installation

-The instructions shown here describe how to manually install [Java](https://openjdk.java.net/) for the current *user account* on a Windows machine.
+The instructions shown here describe how to manually install [**Java**](https://openjdk.org/) for the current *user account* on a Windows machine.

 Download the *.zip* option of the desired JDK version and and unpack it to a folder inside `C:\DEV\java`.
 Rename the extracted folder taking in consideration the following structure: